 Employees Who Work Regular Hours

 First things first!
 Even a part-time employee who works regularly are entitled to 5.6 weeks paid annual leave.
 So, use the factor of 5.6 per year.
-Now comes the magic formula: Number of days work in a week* 5.6 = days of allowance per year.
+Now comes the magic formula: Number of days work in a week * 5.6 = days of allowance per year.
+This calculation gives the holiday entitlement in days for the part-time employee.
 For instance, Robin works four days a week.
-4*5.6 = 22.4. days of allowance per year
+4 * 5.6 = 22.4 days of allowance per year.

 Employees Who Work Irregular Hours

 If the part-time employees work irregularly, then you have to make the salary calculations hourly, not based on days.
+For zero hours contracts, holiday entitlement should be calculated based on the average hours worked over a set period, as their work pattern is irregular and fluctuates each week.
 So, irregular part-time employees are entitled to 12.07% of leave based on the hours they worked.

 (The 12.07% of 5.6 weeks’ holiday ÷ 46.4 weeks (52 weeks – 5.6 weeks) x100)